Desserts/TreatsDelicious Chocolate Chip Banana Bread with a Twist

 buttermilk chocolate chip banana bread

-If you’re not in the mood to make a chocolate chip banana bread you can switch up the recipe and make muffins instead.
+If you’d rather not make chocolate chip banana bread, you can switch up the recipe and make muffins instead.

-I’ve often turned cakes into muffins so I can take them on the go or pack them in lunches.
+I’ve often turned cakes into muffins to take them on the go or pack them in lunches.

-Same with using this chocolate chip banana bread batter in mini loaf pans, you can do that as well, just watch the cooking time.
+It is the same with using this chocolate chip banana bread batter in mini loaf pans; you can also do that by watching the cooking time.

-Keep in mind that the baking time will be less whenever you take a cake or loaf recipe and turn it into muffins.
+Remember that the baking time will be less when you take a cake or loaf recipe and turn it into muffins.

-I suggest checking your chocolate chip banana muffins at 30-minutes by inserting a toothpick.
+Check the chocolate chip banana muffins at 30 minutes by inserting a toothpick.

-If your toothpick comes out clean you know that your chocolate chip banana muffins or loaf bread are done.
+If the toothpick comes out clean, you know the chocolate chip banana muffins or loaf are done.

-Don’t let the chocolate on your toothpick fool you into believing it’s done either, that’s just melted chocolate.
+Don’t let the chocolate on your toothpick fool you into believing it’s done; that’s just melted chocolate.

-If you see batter on your toothpick, the muffins or loaf is not done.
+If you see batter on the toothpick, it’s not done baking.

 Check again in 5-minute intervals.